Chapter 3 of Analyzing data With Microsoft Power BI and Power Pivot for Excel discuss the use of multiple fact tables in data modeling…. Let’ go!

 You can use DAX to handle a lot of scenarios or you can change your data model.
 The rule of thumb is to change your model!

 With purchases and sales tables, you can build a product table to bridge your two fact tables.
+This bridge table should include information that links your purchases and your sales.

 Now you will be able to filter on customers, through sales, products (bridge), purchases and all the way to suppliers if that is what you are looking to do.